Support and guidance for when you are feeling overwhelmed by grief.

 Kriss Kevorkian, PhD, MSW, is a Thanatologist, specializing in Biocentric Thanatology.
 She holds a doctoral degree in thanatology, the study/science of death, dying and grief.
 She is the leading authority on environmental grief and ecological grief.

-The beautiful photos used throughout the website were kindly offered for use by Michelle Bender.
-All photos are copyright protected.
+The beautiful photos throughout the site were kindly offered for use by Michelle Bender.
+All images are copyrighted.

 Please note that our previous name, A Grieving World, was changed to A Dying World to reflect the fact that death/dying may feel like a transition while the word “grief” may feel like a lower vibration for those who are sensitive to energies.